Top Things to Do in Lake Geneva, Wisconsin

 Where to stay

-The Abbey Resort and Avani Spa At the other end of Geneva Lake in Fontana, guests of all ages are entertained with classic lake resort activities, three pools and the Avani Spa, as well as a virtual reality gaming center.
+The Abbey Resort and Avani Spa At the Fontana end of Geneva Lake, guests of all ages are entertained with classic lake resort activities, the Avani Spa and indoor and outdoor pools, as well as the area’s only virtual-reality gaming center.

-Geneva National Resort The Ridge Hotel, The Cove of Lake Geneva and The Inns of Geneva National offer luxury rooms, suites and villas for golfers, family groups and others on the grounds of Geneva National Resort and Club, at Lake Como just north of Geneva Lake.
+Geneva National Resort The Ridge Hotel, The Cove of Lake Geneva and The Inns of Geneva National offer luxury rooms, suites and villas on the grounds of Geneva National Resort and Club, just north of Geneva Lake.

 Grand Geneva Resort and Spa Northeast of downtown, choose a room, suite or villa; enjoy two golf courses and excellent restaurants, as well as an updated WELL Spa + Salon and a fitness center.